preferred method with open('filename.ext') as myfile1: data1 = myfile1.read() # do something # old method myfile2 = open('filename.ext') data2 = myfile2.read() # do something myfile2.close()

 You can of course achieve the same result using try at the expense of several ugly lines which does nothing for readability.
 For those looking for a more technical explanation and how to make a class that can be used with the with statement have a look at Fredrik Lundh’s post here.

 One final note is for Python 2.5 users who will not be able to run the code fragment above as it stands.
 Although the with statement was added in 2.5 it resides in __future__ module and needs to be imported.
-All later versions include the with statement.
-If you know the version you are programming for you can just import the statement, otherwise you can check at runtime and import it only if necessary with the following code.
+To support Python 2.5 add the following to the top of your code.